Upselling and Cross-Selling Enhance Customer Experiences

 Sales reps often leave this stuff to the end, and then they avoid it for fear of delaying the sale.
 Money is left on the table, and opportunities that should be almost no-brainers are lost.
 Sales managers come up short at the end of the month, and customers are even disappointed to find that their needs have not been fully addressed.

 Let’s say you are discussing your prospect’s requirements for an elevator.
-Configure, Price, Quote will prompt you with each question in the conversation.
 The form-driven questions might run something like:

 - Question 1 – Is the elevator primarily for passengers or freight?